diegommm/jsonutils/README.md

 }
 ```
 </details>
 There you go!
-Now you can reuse your structure and you don't have to write custom unmarshalers or, even worse, guess by unmarshaling iteratevly until you hit your expected structure.
+Now you can reuse your structure and you don't have to write custom unmarshalers or, even worse, guess by unmarshaling iteratively until you hit your expected structure.

 ### Limitations